 - Lost a lot of intuitive ability to discern what other people are saying ….. although that has largely come back now

 - I cannot drive twenty-three years (1995-2019) out from my accident …. but I have learned to drive on the Internet …. to go around the world in a few minutes and see hundreds of people at the same time

 At the moment these are my continuing challenges:

 My balance is still a bit out at the moment this means:

 - I cannot ride a bicycle now …..
 Used to ride for kilometres when I had one when I was younger.
 I would now fall off a bicycle from a lack of balance

 - I have to be careful in walking up narrow paths

 I sent out a wonderful story on the theme of ‘Becoming a Brain Injury Thriver and not just Survivor’.
-I had an e-mail response from Takalah Tan in Singapore.
+I had an email response from Takalah Tan in Singapore.
 Several years earlier, I had read Takalah’s story on a City News website he had sent me.
 I then had another reply from him in April.
 I wrote back to Takalah and said that Harriet and I would be stopping over for a day in Singapore in early May on an overseas holiday trip to France in May.
-I would like to catch up with him when we there.
-He wrote back and said that when we got to Singapore, he would like to connect with me and here was his mobile phone number.
+I would like to catch up with him when we are there.
+He wrote back and said that when we got to Singapore, he would like to connect with me, and here was his mobile phone number.
 He would come to our hotel and take us out to lunch.

 We were staying at The Peninsula Excelsior Hotel.
 See the website at: